fastaistack/OpenPAI/README_en.md

 Once running, you can open a web browser and navigate to `http://<HOST-IP>:<HOST_PORT>` to access the OpenPAI login page.

 ### 4. Logging In
-On the login screen, use the **OpenStation** credentials to sign in.
-If login is successful, you will see the OpenPAI homepage.
+Administrator use `admin` to login the system, if login is successful, you will see the OPenPAI homepage.
+Standard user need the administrator to create a new accout for the system, after creating successfully, you can login and use the system.

+>  <font color='red' size=20>todo 替换图片</font>
 ![](doc/images/v1.0/2.png)

 ---